calnix/stakingPro/Documentation/ContractExplanations.md

 - Creator can only decrease their creator fee factor
 - Total of all fees cannot exceed 50% [MocaToken stakers receive at least 50% of rewards]

+### fees and rewards

+fees are levied on the gross amount of rewards accrued by the vault.

+- creatorFee: levied to pay for the creation of the vault
+- nftStakingFee: levied to pay for the staking of NFTs
+- rpStakingFee: levied to pay for the staking of RP

+rewards accrued by a vault are paid out to it's stakers of moca tokens.

+- moca stakers earn rewards less of fees; token rewards or staking power.
+- moca stakers do not levy any fees.

 ## activateCooldown

 ```solidity